dzenbot/NSManagedObjectContext-Hydrate/README.md

 Have you ever wanted to preload an application's CoreData store?<br>
 If you did, you must know then that it's a real painful and undocumented process.
 You probably tried different techniques like using Python or Ruby scripts, but it should be easier than that!<br><br>
-This category class intends to preload, parse and save automagically every object from a JSON data structure into a persistent store with no effort.
+This category class intends to preload, parse and save automagically every object from a JSON or CSV data structure into a persistent store with no effort.
+IMPORTANT: Parsing is done automagically if the JSON key paths are identical to the entity attribute names.
+If not, you must provide a dictionary with attribute mappings matching the source key paths (see example below).

 ## How to use